 The amount of insulation you need depends on several factors like climate, location, amount of ventilation, etc.

 You need to consider the light transmission and insulation at the same time.
 The thicker the Polycarbonate, the lower light transmission you get.
 A thicker layer will enhance the thermal insulation by roughly 30%, but it will also decrease the light transmission by around 10%.

-The polycarbonate's panel quality is determined based on its R-value.
+The polycarbonate’s panel quality is determined based on its R-value.
 The R-Value is used to measure the insulating capability.
-Higher value means greater insulation benefit.
+A higher value means greater insulation benefit.
 The K-Value or the thermal conductivity is the capacity of a material to conduct heat.
 A lower K-Value means the material provides more insulation.
 It measures the quantity of heat or the BTUs per hour that is transmitted within one square foot of one-inch thick insulation.

 Check out the table below to get a rough idea of the panel types and its insulation values:

 |10mm twin-wall Polycarbonate||1.89||4.55|

 The warmth that has built up throughout the daytime can be confined inside the greenhouse overnight.
 That’s when the seals between frame and panels come into play.
 Some greenhouses have rubber seals or silicone sealant in order to prevent heat loss.
 Some DIY gardeners cover the holes using tape, but that is only a temporary solution against drafts.